wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-bruteforce.md

         print("New best score: " + str(current_best_score))
 ```

-With the simple additional training it seems quite difficult to "guess" a husky picture now.
+With the additional training we performed, it seems quite difficult to "guess" a husky picture now.

-I performed about 100000 tests and the highest score achieved via random pixels was about 30% now - still seems rather high honestly.
+I performed about 100000 tests and the highest score achieved via random pixels was about 30% now - still a bit high so I should probably add a few more "random pixel" adversarial examples.

 ### API throttling and rate limiting

-Throttling the REST API is another good mitigation.
+Throttling the web server image upload API (which queries the model) is another good mitigation.
 I am using `nginx` as API gateway and `rate limiting` can be setup in the configuration file of the web site.
 [See more information on the nginx documentation for rate limiting](https://www.nginx.com/blog/rate-limiting-nginx/).

 ## Conclusion